openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 **Function**

-Add a user-defined application scenarios and the corresponding profile optimization item.
+Add a user-defined application scenarios and the corresponding profile tuning items.

 **Format**